OXID-eSales/oxideshop-user-documentation/operation/coupon-series/mall-tab.rst

 The inheritance of all coupon series for a shop can be undone.
 To do this, uncheck the inheritance settings box in the :guilabel:`Mall` tab of the subshop or supershop under :menuselection:`Master Settings --> Core Settings`.

-:guilabel:`Assigned to following subshops` |br|
+:guilabel:`Assigned to following subshops`
    Check or uncheck the appropriate box to assign/unassign a coupon series to/from subshops and supershops.
 If the box is not checked, the coupon series will be available in the parent shop but not in the respective subshop or supershop.

    Use the :guilabel:`Select All` and :guilabel:`Select None` link on the right side of the window to assign/unassign the coupon series to/from all shops.
 Any changes made must be saved and will immediately be effective for subshops or supershops.

 ..
 Intern: oxbahu, Status:, F1: voucherserie_mall.html